Blog

 Overview

 CoTester applies a Vision-Language Model to AI testing, meaning it perceives the application visually rather than reading its code structure.
-This matters for AI testing because it means CoTester can generate and maintain tests for applications where DOM access is restricted, where the UI renders dynamically, or where the visual presentation diverges significantly from the underlying structure.
+This matters because it means CoTester can generate and maintain tests for applications where DOM access is restricted, where the UI renders dynamically, or where the visual presentation diverges significantly from the underlying structure.

 • Platform: Cloud SaaS